 “Is testosterone therapy safe?” is a question I’m starting to hear more often in my office.
-There’s no doubt the rise in the pharmaceutical marketing of low T therapy has had a role to play — but ‘is testosterone therapy safe’ is a legitimate concern.
+There’s no doubt the rise in the pharmaceutical marketing of low T therapy has had a role to play.
+However, is testosterone therapy safe’ is a legitimate concern.

-The marketing you see for testosterone therapy tells you all about its potential benefits, but never answer the question ‘is testosterone therapy safe’ by going over the potential risks and side effects.
+The marketing you see for testosterone therapy tells you all about its potential benefits.
+Although, never answer the question ‘is testosterone therapy safe’ by going over the potential risks and side effects.

 Before even asking the question ‘is testosterone therapy safe’, you’ll need to see if you qualify for it.
 Lots of people who ask me about testosterone therapy end up not needing it.